 What can I expect from FileHold support?

 The support is outstanding.
 It starts with a meticulous Quality Assurance program that ensures the product is stable and robust before it is delivered.
 The company monitors the support portal 16 hours per day to deal with any problems.
-With the purchase of a document management implementation package customers get technical assistance in the initial installation and web based user training.
+With the purchase of an implementation package customers get technical assistance in the initial installation and web based user training.
 To support new users there are training videos and an extensive on line help knowledge base.
 To learn about the support and upgrade program called FileCare go to Service level agreement.

 Can you clarify licensing practices - what are the differences between concurrent and registered users?